kamanashisroy/algosnippet/approaches/dynamic_programming/sum/knapsack/01knapsack/dynamic/README.md

 Subproblems
 ============

 Each of the subproblem is divided into two subproblems.
-It has similarity with dinamic Fibonacci problem, where each of subproblem is divide into two as well.
+It has similarity with dynamic Fibonacci problem, where each of subproblem is divide into two as well.

 ```C++
 	soln1 = find_optimal_subproblem(it, end, max_weight, db);